tus/tus-resumable-upload-protocol/protocol.md

 The `Entity-Length` header indicates the final size of a new entity in bytes.
 This way a server will implicitly know when a file has completed uploading.
 The value MUST be a non-negative integer.

+##### Metadata

+The `Metadata` header adds one key-value-pairto the file creation request.
+Its value MUST consists of the key and the Base64 encoded value concatenated by a space.
+Both enities, the key and value, MUST be non-empty strings.

 #### Requests